hieuimba/Lichess-Spark-DataPipeline/README.md

 - Save the policy
 - Copy the policy ID for later use in Data Factory

 Note: This custom cluster policy defines a single-node cluster.
-This type of cluster works best for this project because of the limitations surrounding the PGN file format not allowing for fully distributed computing with Spark.
+This type of cluster works best for this project because the PGN file format doesn't fully support Spark's distributed computing capabilities.

 ### 6. Configure Data Factory

-The last step is to configure Data Factory to connect to Databricks:
+The last step is to configure Data Factory connection to Databricks:

 - In Data Factory, go to Manage, click "Linked services"
-- Select the `ls_databricks` linked service
+- Select the "ls_databricks" linked service
 - Provide the Databricks access token and policy ID from step 5
 - Save the linked service
-- Navigate to Author, locate `pl_main` under the Pipeline section
+- Navigate to Author, locate "pl_main" under the Pipeline section
-- Inside the `Process Data in Databricks` activity settings:
+- Inside the "Process Data in Databricks" activity settings:
-  - Under linked service, select the `ls_databricks` linked service
+  - Under linked service, select the "ls_databricks" linked service
-  - For the notebook path, browse for the `0-run-all` notebook in your Databricks workspace
+  - Browse for the `0-run-all` notebook in your Databricks workspace to populate the notebook path.
 - Save the pipeline.

-This `pl_main` pipeline orchestrates two important activities:

-- Copy from Lichess to Raw: Downloads data from Lichess to the Raw Layer, and
-- Process Data in Databricks: Triggers the `0-process-all` notebook, which executes the three child notebooks, processing data from the Bronze layer to Silver and Gold.
+This "pl_main" pipeline orchestrates all the data activties, from downloading game from Lichess to parsing them in Databricks.

-To trigger the pipeline, you’ll need to privide the Month parameter value which specifies the target month in "yyyy-MM" format (e.g., "2024-06" for June 2024)
+To trigger the pipeline, provide the Month parameter value which specifies the target month in "yyyy-MM" format (e.g., "2024-06" for June 2024).
+Afterwards, the data should be automatically downloaded, processed and stored in its respective containers.

 Note: To automate execution, a trigger can be set up.
 This can be a scheduled or tumbling window trigger based on your use case.